chainlink-hackarthon/upgoaled/README.md

 An accountability platform to reach your goals and take responsibility for your progress.

 ## Introduction
-Upgoaled is a decentralized web application that revolutionizes the way individuals track and accomplish their goals.
-Users pledge tokens as a commitment to their goals.
+Upgoaled is a decentralized web application that leverages blockchain technology to revolutionize the way individuals track and accomplish their goals.
+By staking tokens as a commitment to their goals, users are held accountable for their progress.
 If a goal is not met, the tokens are forfeited and redistributed among users who have successfully accomplished their goals.
-This unique approach adds a competitive edge and fosters collective responsibility.
-As such, Upgoaled rises above traditional goal-tracking platforms by creating a rewarding ecosystem that motivates users to strive for their objectives.
-It cultivates a community with aligned incentives and gamifies the process of personal and shared achievements.
+This unique approach adds a competitive edge and fosters collective responsibility, making Upgoaled a step above traditional goal-tracking platforms and cultivates a community with aligned incentives and gamifies the process of personal achievements.

 ## Overview
-Upgoaled is designed to motivate and reward users for accomplishing distance-based fitness goals such as running or cycling.
+Upgoaled is designed to motivate and reward users for accomplishing quantifiable goals.
 Users can join predefined goals, stake a certain amount of cryptocurrency, and claim rewards upon goal completion within the stipulated timeframe.
+Upgoaled is built in solidity and uses Chainlink Functions for secure and reliable data feeds.
+The smart contract handles the staking, tracking, and reward distribution logic, ensuring transparency and trust in the system.

 ## Key Features and Functionalities
 ### User Onboarding:
 a.
-Users can connect their wallets (like MetaMask) seamlessly to the platform.
+Seamless wallet connection: Users can connect their wallets like MetaMask to the platform with ease.
 b.
-A variety of available goals can be browsed and selected by the users.
+Goal browsing: A variety of tailored goals are available to be selected by the users.

 ### Goal Selection and Staking:
 a.
-Users can join a goal by staking the specified amount of cryptocurrency.
+Users can join a goal by pledging an amount of Cryptocurrency to a goal pool within the smart contract.
 b.
 The staked amount is securely locked in the smart contract until the goal's expiration date.

-### Fitness Tracking and Goal Verification:
+###Tracking and Goal Verification:
 a.
-Distance-based activities (like running or cycling) are tracked via an API.
+Activity tracking: Quantifiable activities are tracked via an API.
 b.
-Progress is updated in the smart contract based on the tracked data.
+Progress: Progress of a users goal from an API is passed to in the smart contract for secure data verification.
 c.
-Users can visualize their progress towards the goal on the platform's user-friendly interface.
+Progress visualization: Users can visualize their progress towards the goal on the platform's user-friendly interface.

 ### Goal Completion and Reward Distribution:
 a.
 Upon successful completion of the goal within the specified timeframe, users can claim their rewards.